California's Guide to Conditional Use Permit

 • Public health and safety regulations

 While California planning law provides the statutory foundation, individual counties implement their own procedures, timelines, and review processes.
 These variations significantly affect application complexity and approval timelines.
-Understanding county-level differences is particularly important since California’s 58 counties oversee CUP applications for unincorporated areas and establish frameworks that influence municipal regulations.
+Understanding county-level differences is particularly important since California’s 58 counties oversee CUP applications for unincorporated areas within each county.
+Unincorporated areas of a county are the portions of each county that are NOT within an incorporated city.

 Major County Comparison